tangruize/SandTable/doc/Install-OpenBSD.md

 (I)nstall, (U)pgrade, (A)utoinstall or (S)hell?
 I
 ```

 Most answers will depend on your personal preference.
-Usually choosing default is a good choice.
-Make sure to change the default console to com0 and pick a reasonable baud rate, start sshd by default and allow root ssh login.
+Usually choosing the default is a good choice.
+Make sure to change the default console to com0 and pick a reasonable baud rate, start sshd by default, and allow root ssh login.

 ```txt
 System hostname? (short form, e.g. 'foo') sandtable-node